 As the capital of one of the world’s fastest-growing economies, Seoul is a fast-paced, cutting-edge city with a highly desirable working environment.
 Working in Seoul can be difficult as competition for jobs in the city centre is fierce, but becomes a little less so in some of its outlying suburbs.

-Despite occupying less than one percent of the country’s surface area, Seoul generates a huge proportion of the country’s gross domestic product (GDP).
+Despite occupying less than one percent of the country’s surface area, Seoul generates a huge proportion of the its gross domestic product (GDP).